microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/01_challenge.md

 - Calculuate the availability rate of each connected computer.
 Create a query inside log analytics and excute the query to see the results

-- Add a chart to your dashboard that shows the availability rate of each connected computer
+- Pin the tile (table) to your dashboard `Dashboard Monitoring Microhack`

 ### Learning Resources